-College-level courses above and beyond a student's high scool graduation requirements that also meet requirements set by the Dean of Students may yield credit.
+College-level courses above and beyond a student's high school graduation requirements that also meet requirements set by the Dean of Students may yield credit.
 Learn more about transfer course credit here.

 Do you require SAT II Subject Tests?

 Do you look at the essay section of the SAT or ACT?

 If you choose to submit your SAT or ACT scores, UChicago does not require the optional essay portion of the SAT or ACT.
 If submitted, the essay score will not be an essential part of the application review.